itechbear/Gtk-Tiler/README.md

 Start this program.
 It has no gui nor any hints.
 Click a window to make it focused.
 Now you can:

- - Press Shift + Alt + Left Arrow to place it at the left of the screen
+ - Press Meta(Aka, Win/Super) + Left Arrow to place it at the left of the screen
- - or Press Shift + Alt + Right Arrow to place it at the right of the screen
+ - or Press Meta(Aka, Win/Super) + Right Arrow to place it at the right of the screen
- - or Press Shift + Alt + Up Arrow to maximize it
+ - or Press Meta(Aka, Win/Super) + Up Arrow to maximize it
- - or Press Shift + Alt + Down Arrow to minimize it
+ - or Press Meta(Aka, Win/Super) + Down Arrow to minimize it

-You can press Shift + Alt + C to quit this program.
+You can press Meta(Aka, Win/Super) + C to quit this program.
 Still, it quit quietly without any word.

 Compile
 =======